 Where is Call the Midwife filmed?

-The sixth series is to be filmed on location at the historic Chatham dockyard, in the streets of London’s East End, and at the Call The Midwife studio base in Chertsey, Surrey.
+The sixth series was filmed on location at the historic Chatham dockyard, in the streets of London’s East End, and at the Call the Midwife studio base in Chertsey, Surrey.